Skip to main content

 If you have given great weight to the findings of CSA, the university’s policy “is to preserve the faculty member’s right to grade work on the basis of all its qualities.”

 Sanctions can range from a letter of warning to expulsion.
 Because each case is different there are no “typical” sanctions.
 Not all sanctions in academic integrity cases create a reportable disciplinary record.
 Minor infractions often lead to sanctions such as a warning or a letter of reprimand.
 These sanctions are not part of a student’s permanent record and not reported outside of the institution.
-However, CSA does keep a record of these minor infractions and will deal more harshly with repeat offenders.
+However, CSA does keep an internal record of these minor infractions and prior sanctions will impact subsequent cases.

 The sanction imposed depends on the facts of the case, the student’s year, whether the student accepts responsibility, whether the student has any prior violations, among many other factors.
 Generally, the CSA begins by considering suspension and goes up or down from there depending on the circumstances.
-Expulsion is rare and is generally reserved for repeat offenders.
+Expulsion is rare and is generally reserved for repeat offenders and serious infractions.

 The only time a notation of discipline appears on a student’s transcript is when a hearing panel so decides.
 By University policy, a transcript notation is reserved for particularly egregious cases, such as repeated, serious violations of the Code of Academic Integrity.